Andrew-M-C/go.jsonvalue/docs/en/08_caseless.md

 }
 ```

-Although the text of JSON uses full-upper-case `NAME` as key, while the tag definition in the `struct` is lower-case `name`, the value is parsed into the `struct` correctly.
+Although the JSON text uses the full-uppercase `NAME` as the key, while the tag definition in the `struct` is lowercase `name`, the value is parsed into the `struct` correctly.

-But it is different to `map`.
-With `encoding/json`, the access to a map is case-sensitive:
+But it is different with `map`.
+With `encoding/json`, access to a map is case-sensitive:

 ```go
 func main() {